-- A list of dictionaries with contextual tokens to pass into the actors at instantiation time.
-If the list has more than one element, then every actor defined in acts will be instantiated once for each item in the contexts list. - A dictionary of file and tokens.
-The file should be a relative path with data formatted same as stated above.
-The tokens need to be the same format as a Macro actor: a dictionary passing token data to be used.
+Contexts A list of dictionaries with contextual tokens to pass into the actors at instantiation time.
+If the list has more than one element, then every actor defined in acts will be instantiated once for each item in the contexts list.

-'''

 Timeouts are disabled specifically in this actor.
 The sub-actors can still raise their own kingpin.actors.exceptions.ActorTimedOut exceptions, but since the group actors run an arbitrary number of sub actors, we have chosen to not have this actor specifically raise its own kingpin.actors.exceptions.ActorTimedOut exception unless the user sets the timeout setting.

-'''